 You’ll need to make sure any new frame accepts the wheel size of your existing wheels.
 There are three wheel sizes out there.
 26in, 27.5″ and 29″.

-Even if some wheels will technically fit into the wrong wheel size-d frame (26″ wheels will fit into 27.5″ wheel size-d frames for example) you shouldn’t do this as it will foul up how the bike handles.
+Even if some wheels will technically fit into the wrong wheel size-d frame (26″ wheels will fit into 27.5″ wheel size-d frames for example) you shouldn’t do this as it will almost certainly mess up the handling.

 Assuming your existing fork is a suspension fork, it’s important to match any new frame to the amount of travel that your suspension fork has.
 In other words, if you have a 140mm travel fork then you need to get a frame designed around a 140mm travel fork.

 Having said that, there is a bit of leeway here.
 It’s generally okay to running a fork that’s slightly longer in travel than the frame is technically designed for ie. running a 160mm fork in a frame designed for a 140mm fork.
 We’d advise that you don’t want to run more than 20mm over the intended amount.
-If the fork gets too tall it fouls up the bike’s handling.
+If the fork gets too tall it raises the front end, shortens the reach, slackens the head angle (not always a good thing) and jacks up the BB height.

 But we wouldn’t recommend AT ALL getting a frame that’s designed around a longer fork than your existing fork ie. getting a 140mm travel frame and running a 120mm fork in it.
 Running a shorter fork in a frame will make the bike really sketchy to ride.